Phylloxera bispinae

 Human Relevance

 No documented economic importance.
 Not among the phylloxera causing significant agricultural damage.
-Potential minor pest of ornamental or trees if associations overlap with cultivated species.
+Potential minor pest of ornamental or native trees if associations overlap with cultivated species.

 Similar Taxa